 There’s so much I want to know about WholeFruit Chocolate and the entire line of CacaoFruit Experience products.
 But first of all, I’m curious about how they intend to address the legal definition of their products as chocolate.
 With the USA as their initial target market, and the use of the cacao husks as part of their chocolate line, they come upon the issue of legally calling their products chocolate.

 Up until now the minimum cacao percentage required to call something “chocolate” had been limited to the inner portion of the cacao seeds, and limited how much of a chocolate’s cacao percentage can be made up of husk.
 In fact, due to its low cacao percentage, Callebaut has had a tough time getting their ruby chocolate onto American shelves under the name “chocolate.”
-So with the addition of cacao sugar, it begs the question: does cacao sugar legally count the same as cacao nibs?
+So with the addition of cacao sugar to chocolate, it begs the question: does cacao sugar legally count the same as cacao nibs?

 While these products stand to cater to a fairly large portion of the population, and certainly address some interests the public has long expressed (now where’s my cacao pod emoji?!), just like in ruby chocolate it doesn’t address 3 things.